If you’re looking to make more money through your website or blog by selling products, there are a few basic options:

 Rewarding repeat customers is another great way to encourage additional purchases.
 There are examples of this approach in all different industries.
 Grocery stores that offer discounts to users that scan their loyalty cards, coffee shops that give a free drink after 10 purchases, and gas stations that offer discounts if you use their credit card are just a few common examples that many of us see in everyday life.

 The same concept can also be applied to encourage customers to make more purchases from your website.
 The specific details of what customers can earn will vary depending on your site, but as long as they have something of value to gain there will be some added incentive for them to purchase more.

 The details and possibility of setting up a rewards or loyalty program will depend on the e-commerce platform that you are using.
-For example, the popular hosted platform Shopify has an add-on called Promotify that allows you to set up one of these programs.
-BigCommerce users can take advantage of the S Loyalty add-on.
+For example, the popular hosted platform BigCommerce has an add-on called S Loyalty.

 Another approach that I think is under utilized is partnering with companies that sell complementary, but non-competing, products.
 Two companies or entrepreneurs with similar audiences can partner to promote each other’s products.
 This could be on an affiliate basis where you would make money depending on how many sales you refer, or it could be an arrangement where you each promote each other’s product and you each benefit by getting some extra sales.

 An example of this would be a WordPress theme seller and a WordPress plugin seller promoting each other’s products to their customers.
 The products don’t directly compete with each other, but they do appeal to the same audience so it would be a natural fit.